Letter from Utopia

 Death is not one but a multitude of assassins.
 Do you not see them?
 They are coming at you from every angle.
 Take aim at the causes of early death – infection, violence, malnutrition, heart failure, cancer.
 Train your biggest gun on aging, and fire.
 You must seize control of the biochemical processes in your body in order to vanquish, by and by, illness and senescence.
 In time, you will discover ways to move your mind to more durable media.
 Then continue to improve the system, so that the risks of death and disease keep receding.
 Any death prior to the heat death of the universe is premature if your life is good.

 Oh, it is not well to live in a self-combusting paper hut!
 Keep the flames at bay, and be prepared with liquid nitrogen as a backup, while you construct yourself a better habitation.
 One day you or your children should have a secure home.
 Research, build, redouble your effort!

 Your brain’s special faculties: music, humor, spirituality, mathematics, eroticism, art, nurturing, narration, gossip!
 These are fine spirits to pour into the cup of life.
 Blessed you are if you have a vintage bottle of any of these.
 Better yet, a cask!
 Better yet, a vineyard!

 What other capacities are possible?
 Imagine a world with all the music dried up: what impoverishment, what loss!
-But give your thanks not the lyre but your ears for the music.
+But give your thanks not to the lyre but to your ears for the music.
 And then ask yourself, what other harmonies are there in the air, that you lack the ears to hear?
 What vaults of value are you witlessly debarred from, because you lack the key sensibility?